-There are groups like MFY Legal Services that can give you free legal assistance in fighting Midland if necessary.
+There are groups like Mobilization for Justice that can give you free legal assistance in fighting Midland Credit Management if necessary.

 How to Not Get Sued by Midland Funding?

-Midland Funding will continue their efforts to collect unpaid debts if they believe that you owe someone money.
-They are aggressive debt collectors who -- regardless of whether or not you actually owe a creditor -- will attempt to sue you in court for the unpaid debt that they claim you owe.
+Midland Funding will continue its efforts to collect unpaid debts if it believes that you owe someone money.
+They are aggressive debt collectors who -- regardless of whether or not you owe a creditor -- will attempt to sue you in court for the debt that they claim you owe.

-The best thing to do if midland attempts to contact you is to seek help from an attorney.
-There are many attorneys who specialize in cases like this who can provide free legal advice or reduce their fees if you can't afford it.
+The best thing to do if Midland attempts to contact you is to seek help from an attorney.
+Many attorneys specialize in cases like this and can provide free legal advice or reduce their fees if you can't afford it.

 What Can Midland Funding Do To You?

-Midland Funding has one goal: To sue you if they believe that you owe someone money.
+Midland Funding can sue you if they believe that you owe someone money.

-They often scare people who receive phone calls from midland into making payments on the debt without knowing for sure whether or not they actually owe the money.
+They often scare people who receive phone calls from Midland into making payments on the debt without knowing for sure whether or not they owe the money.

-If midland decides to file a lawsuit against you, it will cost a lot of time and money to represent yourself in court.
+If Midland Credit Management decides to file a lawsuit against you, it will cost a lot of time and money to represent yourself in court.